DataBiosphere/terra/docs/dev-guides/intellij.md

 Cmd+Opt+N. This practice is a good way to clean up temporary variables that have low expressive value.

+This refactoring is also available as a quick fix: note the half-highlight in the Before image.
 Before:

 ![inline_before](./images/intellij/inline_before.png)

 After:

 ![inline_before](./images/intellij/inline_after.png)

 ### Change Signature